Typhoon Roy: Records and retirement

 Since the JMA kept reliable records in 1951, Roy became the ninth known typhoon to develop during the month of January as well as the second most intense during the month, attaining a minimum pressure of 940 mbar (hPa; 940 mbar).
 It also attained the second-highest sustained winds during January, estimated at 150 km/h.
 According to the JTWC, Roy was the third-most intense typhoon during the month, attaining peak winds of 215 km/h and an estimated pressure of 927 mbar (hPa; 927 mbar).
 In addition to intensity records, Typhoon Roy also was an unusually long-lived storm, spanning 12 days from formation to dissipation.
 This ranks it as the second-longest lived storm during January, just 12 hours short of Typhoon Alice in 1979.

 Due to the severity of damage wrought by Typhoon Roy, the name was retired following its usage and replaced with Ryan.
-Since little damage took place in the Philippines, the name Asiang was not retired and was later used for another cyclone.
+Since minimal damage took place in the Philippines, the name Asiang was not retired and was used again in 1992, 1996 and 2000 seasons, respectively.